tranminhanh1512/tranminhanh1512/README.md

 *June 2025 - Present*
 - Assist in course delivery by grading assignments, labs, and projects on Hadoop, Spark, and PySpark, ensuring timely and constructive feedback
 - Hold weekly office hours to support students in understanding distributed systems, big data processing, and cloud infrastructure concepts
-- Collaborat with Professor Milad Toutounchian to reinforce key concepts in HDFS, RDDs, and parallel computing
+- Collaborate with Professor Milad Toutounchian to reinforce key concepts in HDFS, RDDs, and parallel computing

 **Student Consultant – Data Analyst @ Open Avenues Foundation**
 *March – May 2025*